Apple Magic Mouse Vs. Magic Mouse 2 - differences and compatibility

 Magic Mouse 2 System Settings

-Design-wise, the two mouse models are nearly identical.
-It's worth noting that the old Magic Mouse is slightly more curved (taller) than the new model.
-However, if you don't have both side by side, it's very difficult to notice.
-After over 4 years of daily use with the Magic Mouse, I didn't feel any difference when switching to the Magic Mouse 2.
-Perhaps the click sound is slightly firmer on the new model, but this also depends on the wear and tear over time on the mechanical part.
+As a design, the two mouse models are almost identical.
+I would note, however, that the old magic mouse is a little more curved (taller) than the new model.
+However, if you do not have them both put next to each other it is very difficult to realize this.
+After more than 4 years of daily use of Magic Mouse, I did not feel any difference when I passed on the Magic Mouse.
+Maybe only the click sound is a little firmer on the new model, but here we have to consider the wear in time to the mechanical side.

-Additionally, on the inside, there are subtle differences between the two Magic Mouse models.
-The Apple logo is white on the first Apple Magic Mouse model, while on the new model, it's black.
+Also, on the inside, between the two Magic Mouse models are sensitive differences.
+The Apple logo is white at the first Magic Mouse Apple Mouse, while the new model is black.
 Insignificant.
-It's worth noting that the Magic Mouse 2 lacks the green LED indicating activity.
+It is worth noting that the Magic Mouse 2 lacks the green LED that indicates the activity.

 Apple Magic Mouse vs. Magic Mouse 2